Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Revisiting Johnson's rule for problem

-\begin{property} If Properties \ref{prop1}, \ref{prop2} hold with $k_A \log k_A \leq n$ and $(n- k_B+1) \log (n-k_B+1) \leq n$, then the optimal solution of problem $F2 \; || \; C_{\max}$ can be computed in linear time where only jobs $1, \dots k_A$ need to be sorted in subset $A$ and only jobs $k_B, \dots, n$ need to be sorted in subset $B$. \end{property} \begin{proof} Splitting the job set into subsets $A$ and $B$, clearly takes linear time.
-Finding job $k_A$ in set $A$ and job $k_B$ in set $B$ can be done in linear time according to the standard technique of median finding \cite{Blum1972} (in a similar way it is used in the search of the critical item for finding the optimal continuous relaxation for the $0/1$ knapsack problem \cite{BZ67,MT90}).
-But then, if $k_A \log k_A \leq n$ and $(n- k_B+1) \log (n-k_B+1) \leq n$ hold, sorting job sets $1, \dots k_A$ and $k_B, \dots, n$ also requires linear time. \end{proof}
+\begin{proof} Partitioning the jobs into subsets $A$ and $B$ takes linear time.
+Finding $k_A$ in $A$ and $k_B$ in $B$ can be done in linear time via selection algorithms, e.g., the median-finding technique of \cite{Blum1972} (similarly to the identification of the critical item in the continuous relaxation of the $0/1$ knapsack problem \cite{BZ80,MT90}).
+If $k_A \log k_A \leq n$ and $(n-k_B+1)\log(n-k_B+1)\leq n$, then sorting the reduced sets $1,\dots,k_A$ and $k_B,\dots,n$ also requires overall linear time. \end{proof}

-Consider the instance in Figure $1$ with \( 18 \) jobs where Properties~\ref{prop1} and~\ref{prop2} hold with \( k_A = n - k_B = 2 \).
-Correspondingly, in the optimal solution, for subset \( A \) only the first two jobs, colored in gray, need to be sorted and placed at the beginning of the sequence.
-Similarly, for subset \( B \) only the last two jobs, also colored in gray, need to be sorted and placed at the end of the sequence.
+Consider the instance in Figure~\ref{fff1} with \(14\) jobs, for which Properties~\ref{prop1} and~\ref{prop2} hold with \(k_A = n-k_B = 2\).
+Accordingly, in an optimal solution, for subset \(A\) only the first two jobs (shown in red) need to be sorted and placed at the beginning of the sequence.
+Similarly, for subset \(B\) only the last two jobs (also shown in red) need to be sorted and placed at the end of the sequence.